2017 Session Leaders:

 Lauren Kosrow is a Reference & Instruction Librarian at Triton College, a community college located in River Grove, IL.

 Barry Lamb has been the Director of Instructional Technology Services at Lincoln Land Community College (LLCC) for 10 years.
-Currently in the Department of Academic and eLearning, Barry’s responsibilities include supporting instructors in their use of instructional technologies, contributing to department workshops and the college’s professional development offerings, assisting with instructional media projects that support LLCC courses, and offering support for faculty and students using the Blackboard Learning Management System.
+Currently in the Department of Academic Innovation and eLearning, Barry’s responsibilities include supporting instructors in their use of instructional technologies, contributing to department workshops and the college’s professional development offerings, assisting with instructional media projects that support LLCC courses, and offering support for faculty and students using the Blackboard Learning Management System.

 Barry enjoys the challenge of keeping up with the ever-changing field of instructional technology and applying this knowledge to support LLCC’s students and faculty in meeting their teaching and learning goals.